-If a person suffering from a mental disorder who has entered an institution voluntarily wishes to leave the institution, he or she may be detained by the institution's medical management for a maximum of three days if he or she:

-- 1. is a risk to his or her own life or limb: or - 2 is a serious risk to the life or the physical integrity of others.

-At the end of the three day period, the patient may leave the institution unless he or she is subject to an enforceable hospitalisation order.

-The patient shall be notified in writing that he or she may petition the court
+- If a person suffering from a mental disorder who has entered an institution voluntarily wishes to leave the institution, he or she may be detained by the institution's medical management for a maximum of three days if he or she: - 1. is a risk to his or her own life or limb; or - 2. is a serious risk to the life or the physical integrity of others. - At the end of the three day period, the patient may leave the institution unless he or she is subject to an enforceable hospitalisation order. - The patient shall be notified in writing that he or she may petition the court.

-B. Responsibility The adult protection authority is responsible for ordering hospitalisation and discharge.
+B. Responsibility for hospitalisation and discharge I. Adult protection authority

-In specific cases, it may delegate responsibility for discharge to the institution
+- The adult protection authority is responsible for ordering hospitalisation and discharge. - In specific cases, it may delegate responsibility for discharge to the institution.

 II.
+Doctors1.
+Responsibility
-Doctors 1.
-Responsibility The cantons may designate doctors who in addition to the adult protection authority are authorised to order hospitalisation for a period specified by cantonal law.
-The period may not exceed six weeks.

-Hospitalisation may not continue beyond the specified period at the latest unless an enforceable hospitalisation order from the adult protection authority applies.

-The institution decides on discharge.
+- The cantons may designate doctors who in addition to the adult protection authority are authorised to order hospitalisation for a period specified by cantonal law.
+The period may not exceed six weeks. - Hospitalisation may not continue beyond the specified period at the latest unless an enforceable hospitalisation order from the adult protection authority applies. - The institution decides on discharge.